 - The Group's Policies and Guideline Booklet, sets out the policies, procedures and expected standards of the Group's operations to be followed by all employees.
-The policies and procedures are regularly reviewed and updated to maintain its effectiveness over time. - The Group has in place a Management Reporting mechanism whereby financial information is generated and reviewed by Management and the Board on a timely basis.
+The policies and procedures are regularly reviewed and updated to maintain its effectiveness over time. - The Group has in place a Management Reporting mechanism whereby financial information is generated and reviewed by management and the Board on a timely basis.
 Performance and results are monitored on a monthly basis against the results of corresponding period of prior years, with major variances explained and appropriate action taken. - The Group sets out annual budget and target for every operating division.
-Analysis, data comparison and reporting of variances against target are presented in the Group's various Management Meetings which act as a monitoring and controlling mechanism.
+Analysis, data comparison and reporting of variances against target are presented in the Group's various Management Meetings which act as a monitoring and controlling mechanism. - The Group's has successfully integrated three (3) management system (ISO 9001-QMS, ISO14001-EMS & OHSAS 18001-Health & Safety) into single system, known as 'Integrated Management System' (IMS).